lpcprog#

 - read_memory(address, length, binary=None, progress_callback=None)#

-This command is used to read data from RAM or flash memory.
+Read data from RAM or flash memory.

 - Parameters: